 As part of the ritual acts linked to the beliefs and values of this indigenous region, the practice of pilgrimages to the top of the hills adheres to this cosmogonic complex.
 The hills are understood as the place where the entities in charge of caring for and providing water well.
 In this way, the symbolic pair hill-water is articulated, which gives rise to a network of complex annual rituals of regional scope.
 Likewise, for the Otomí Chichimecas, the hills are the meeting place with their ancestors and the divine forces.

 The three main elevations considered as places of worship and obligatory visits within the life cycle of the people are the Zamorano, the Frontón, and the Peña de Bernal.
 The inhabitants of San Miguel, Tolimán affirm the above in the following expression: "Since we were children, our parents have taught us to go on pilgrimage... here people know that they have to go for a walk because we are a pilgrim, people...".

 The pilgrimages to the hills refer to the cult of the Chichimeca ancestors, the 'abuelitos mecos', or ya meco, as their Otomi-speaking descendants call those they consider the founders of their towns.

-The former take place at the end of April and the beginning of May, these have the characteristic of propitiating the departure of the population from their localities to the sacred hills, while the latter gather the inhabitants within their own community and take place at the beginning of spring and at the end of the rainy season.
+The former takes place at the end of April and the beginning of May, these have the characteristic of propitiating the departure of the population from their localities to the sacred hills, while the latter gather the inhabitants within their community and take place at the beginning of spring and the end of the rainy season.

 It is this series of aspects of the intangible cultural heritage that allow us to place the Otomí as one of the ethnic contingents that maintain the memory of the ancient Chichimeca tribes, of their semi-nomadic past, of their indomitable character, and of their determination to refuse to disappear.